hamim23z/hamim23z/README.md

 ## Hello!
 I'm Hamim Choudhury, a current junior at The City College of New York pursuing a major in Computer Science. 👋

 - 🎤 Check out my startup, Smart Study!
-And join the waitlist! https://smartstudycs.vercel.app
+And join the waitlist! https://smartenginuity.vercel.app/
-- ⌚ Smart Study is still in development and I am currently working on a new and better version of it.
+- ⌚ Smart Study is in development with the new version 60% completed.
 - 🔭 I’m a previous Intern at the New York City Department of Records and Information Services (DORIS).
 - 📚 My tech stack consists of HTML, CSS, JS, Python, React, NextJS, Typescript, NodeJS, OpenAI, and LLM's.
 - 🌱 I’m currently learning and sharpening my skills in Java and MongoDB.